MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/file-attachment.md

 To configure the facets to group annotations associated with knowledge base articles and web files in a single facet, edit the Search/RecordTypeFacetsEntities site setting name and append `;Downloads:annotation,adx_webfile` to its value.

-To allow attachments associated with knowledge articles to appear in the portal and search results, edit the **KnowledgeManagement/DisplayNotes** site setting and set its value to **True**.
-The site setting **KnowledgeManagement/NotesFilter** contains a prefix value that must be prefixed to the note text field on notes; only notes with the specified prefix value will appear on the portal.
+To allow attachments associated with knowledge articles to appear in the website and search results, edit the **KnowledgeManagement/DisplayNotes** site setting and set its value to **True**.
+The site setting **KnowledgeManagement/NotesFilter** contains a prefix value that must be prefixed to the note text field on notes; only notes with the specified prefix value will appear on the webpage.
 By default, the value is \*WEB\*, but you can change it through the site setting.

 To enable the indexing of file attachments associated with notes, create the **Search/IndexNotesAttachments** site setting and set its value to **True**.